Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/rsense.dm.change.rst

 Calculate Change Indices
 ^^^^^^^^^^^^^^^^^^^^^^^^
 **Change Detection Indices** give a measure of change in an area.
-The input to this module is a list of datasets loaded using the batch importer.
+The input to this module is a list of datasets loaded using the :doc:`batch importer<rsense.dm.createbatchlist>`.
 It does not have to be satellite images, but can be derived products such as classifications.
 Each dataset must have an associated date.
 The import tool for satellite scenes should assign a date automatically, but should a manual date need to be assigned, this can be done within the :doc:`metadata<raster.cm.meta>` context menu.

 The following indices can be calculated: